adoboscan21/Memory-Tools/README.md

 ### 2. `GET /get`

 Retrieves the value associated with a specific key.
+The returned value will be the stored JSON document.

 - **HTTP Method:** `GET`